-In terms of versatility it is hard to be the adjustable safety razor.
+In terms of versatility, it is hard to beat an adjustable safety razor.

 It gives you the ability to increase or decrease blade exposure.

 This flexibility allows you to have a mild or aggressive shave, depending on your needs or beard type.

 These razors use a twisting mechanism usually located on the handle with corresponding numbers on them that signify how mild or aggressive it is.

 What’s great about having an adjustable setting is the flexibility it gives you.